 I honestly do want to thank you neighbor, for reminding me that we all go through this.
 And that one day I will miss my three year old throwing a temper tantrum in the front yard because he can’t fit a dinosaur into his frog backpack.

-I finally sat down after the kids were in bed and just put my head in my hands.
-I just felt defeated.
-There was so much to do and I was feeling totally exhausted and overwhelmed.
+I sat down after the kids were in bed and just put my head in my hands.
+I felt defeated.
+There was so much to do and I was completely exhausted and overwhelmed.
 The house was a disaster.
 We leave for vacation soon and the laundry wasn’t done.
 There was a pile of dishes in the sink.
 I hadn’t even thought about packing.
 I had work stuff I needed to get done before leaving for vacation.
 I could hear Henry jumping on his bed.
 Hospital bills from having the baby were starting to arrive and were staring me down from the coffee table.

 So I took a deep breath and laid down on the couch for a minute.
 I went over everything I had to do and that overwhelming feeling caught my chest again.